 - Peel the potatoes if you like and roughly chop the lukewarm potatoes into 1 cm chunks.

 - Place the potato chunks in a large salad bowl.

-- Pour the cashew sauce onto the salad bowl and toss vegetables together.
+- Pour the cashew sauce onto the salad bowl and toss the vegetables together.

-- Refrigerate for few hours before serving to enhance flavors or serve lukewarm.
+- Refrigerate for a few hours before serving to enhance flavors or serve lukewarm.

-- Store in an airtight container in the fridge for up to 4 days or simply cover the salad bowl with a silicon lid to seal.
+- Store in an airtight container in the fridge for up to 4 days, or cover the salad bowl with a silicone lid to seal.